EHoffman1/JP_Project/README.md

 # JP_Project

 This project was created as a final project for my Object Oriented Programming class(COP 3003) at Florida Gulf Coast University.
 The project is based off an Oracle Production scenario to create a production line of multimedia devices like music and movie players.
 My project is a template in Java for creating and recording all future production line items.
+It has 15 classes including the driver classes to test and show that each multimedia device is created and stored correctly.

 ## Documentation